Those germs can be especially threatening for seniors. Here’s how to decrease risk for winter illnesses.

 - Eat right and exercise.

-“That last step is often overlooked but is important in building up a healthy immune system, Cash says.
+“That last step is often overlooked but is important in building up a healthy immune system, Cash said.
 “One thing I think is really important is diet and exercise.
 Eating healthy, getting your fresh fruits and vegetables, really helps with keeping up the immune system.

 “Sometimes as people get older we see they don’t eat as much during the day.
 The appetite decreases primarily due to the taste buds and/or sense of smell being affected as they get older, which in turn decreases appetite.
 It’s important to make sure they’re getting enough to eat by eating enough calories in the diet, by eating healthy foods and remembering to exercise.”